Skogshorn

-Skogshorn, also written Skogshødn, is a mountain in the municipality Hemsedal in the county Viken.
+Skogshorn, also written Skogshødn, is a mountain in the municipality Hemsedal in the county Buskerud.

 Skogshorn is a part of Hemsedal Top 20.

 The summit of Skogshorn is a popular destination for day-trips both summer and winter.
 The east-side approach requires no climbing, and is popular for families and other mountain tourists.
 The south-side of the mountain can be climbed.